shadabsk/Carousel-with-slider-animation-from-scratch-Using-CSS3-and-jQuery/Readme.md

 ## Built With

-* [Visual Studio Code](https://code.visualstudio.com/) - A code editor redefined and optimized for building and debugging modern web and cloud applications.
+* [Visual Studio Code](https://code.visualstudio.com/) - A code editor redefined and optimized for building and debugging modern web & cloud applications.

 ## Authors